How to Grade Pokemon Cards

 Damaged Surfaces

 Once you bend a holo card in half, it will “bubble up” on the holo.
+Full creases all the way across the card is usually an automatic 1.
+Depending on the size of the crease, you can get a higher grade.

 Print Quality